-- the principles and commitments that underpin Council's approach to community engagement - improve understanding of community and stakeholder engagement - how community engagement is integrated into Council activities (major projects, policies, strategies, service planning, local laws and capital works) to support decision making and strengthen relationships and partnerships
+• the principles and commitments that underpin Council's approach to community engagement

+• improve understanding of community and stakeholder engagement

+• how community engagement is integrated into Council activities (major projects, policies, strategies, service planning, local laws, and capital works) to support decision making and strengthen relationships and partnerships

-3. Scope
+2. Application and Scope

-This Policy applies to the planning, design, implementation and evaluation of community engagement activities as directed by Council, recommended by staff, or legislated by the Victorian Local Government Act 2020.
-Community engagement is the responsibility of all Council service areas, teams and employees.
-It also applies to Councillors, contractors, consultants, external providers and volunteers undertaking work on behalf of Council.
+This Policy applies to the planning, design, implementation, and evaluation of community engagement activities as directed by Council, recommended by staff, or legislated by the Section 56 of the Victorian Local Government Act 2020; The Community Engagement Principles.

+Community engagement is the responsibility of all Council service areas, teams, and employees.

+It also applies to Councillors, contractors, consultants, external providers, and volunteers undertaking work on behalf of Council.